Make your next open house a success by having a selection of open house signs and supplies.

 - Includes 2 signs - 1 OPEN SATURDAY and 1 OPEN SUNDAY - and 2 stakes.
 Corrugated plastic will easily fit with our 24" step stakes.

 - White box area to write in the hours you want to host the open house.
 This allows you to advertise your hours all week.

 - Our signs are Proudly Made in the USA.
 Sign Size: 17.5" high x 23.5" wide Stake Size: 24"

-Then on the day of the event, I will either repurpose that set of pointers for use highlighting them with balloons.
+Then on the day of the event, I will either repurpose that set of open house pointers for use highlighting them with balloons.
 Or I will have a separate set that actually just says “open house today”.
-Of course those signs will have a pointer pointing toward the home, or I will place a separate pointer.
+Of course, those signs will have a pointer pointing toward the home, or I will place a separate pointer.

 These are pretty easy to purchase pre-made.
 That is unless you want to have your specific logo for your real estate brand or team on them.
 In that case, you will need to order them custom.

 Even then there are quite a few styles and price points or directional signs available as you can see below.